namora-fernando/justy-transactions-scraper/README.md

    ```bash
    python justy-scraper-transactions.py
    ```
-   <br> *Note:* Please wait for some moment on the first process of the program for installation of packages.
+   *Note:* Please wait for some moment on the first process of the program for installation of packages.

 3. **Input on programs**
    - Input e-mail and password for account of **ESB POS** to gain access into each account transactions access.
    - When the program ask input the date, only hit `Enter` **after** manually clicked on the popped website, to gain transactional data from starting date until ending date.

-<br>*Note:* After date chosen, no input needed more for this program, just wait until the program finished and website to be closed, the outputs will be saved afterward.
+*Note:* After date chosen, no input needed more for this program, just wait until the program finished and website to be closed, the outputs will be saved afterward.

 4. **Output**
    - Scraped transactions will be saved in the `output/` folder as CSV files, same location as the py file